List of hospitals in Zambia

 This is a list of hospitals in Zambia.
 The list is not exhaustive.
 You can expand the list by adding referenced content as appropriate.

 Classification

-Hospitals in Zambia are divided into four main categories: Specialist Hospitals (forth Level Hospitals), teaching hospitals (third level hospitals) General Hospitals (Provincial Hospitals or Second Level Hospitals), and District Hospitals (First Level Hospitals).
+Hospitals in Zambia are divided into four main categories: Specialist Hospitals (fourth Level Hospitals), teaching hospitals (third level hospitals) General Hospitals (Provincial Hospitals or Second Level Hospitals), and District Hospitals (First Level Hospitals).

 Third Level Hospitals

 As of December 2025, there were eight Level 3 hospitals in Zambia.